 Overall, it was quite a short, nice, and informative tour.
-Depending on your route, a typical visit will take 1-2 hours.
+Depending on your route, a typical visit will take several hours.

 The site offers excellent views of the surroundings and a dive into a part of history.
 The walks are not long but require effort.
 The trails include steep climbings on top of loose rocks and dirt.
 Thus, wear sturdy shoes or hiking boots.

 Have you ever been to Herodium National Park?
 Tell us about your experience in the comments below.